55 Handpicked DIY Escape Room Puzzle Ideas That Spark Joy & Mystery

 Puzzle - Lock - $5

-Take it from a seasoned wizard, the humble bike chain is more stubbornly powerful than most enchanted amulets!
+This is the easiest combination safe on the planet.
+And, take it from a seasoned wizard, the humble bike chain is more stubbornly powerful than most enchanted amulets!

 Sure, it's not the most authentic, but remember this is a party for mates, not a business.
 Add authenticity with a written label, or reference how it fits into your escape room theme during the intro.